TGem7/Gem-Pokermon/README.md

 Scovillain: When mult cards are scored, earn $2.
 Gold cards held in hand give +4 mult

-Meditite: +0.5 mult for each Ace or Face card left in your deck

-Medicham: Aces played give 2x their total chips. +1 mult for each Ace or Face card left in your deck

-Mega Medicham: Holding 2 Negative Strength.
-Aces played give 3x their total chips.
-0.25x mult for each Ace remaining in deck

 Pincurchin: When sold, create a negative Lightning Energy card for each Lightning Joker you have

 Indeedee-F: When sold, create a negative Psychic Energy card for each Psychic Joker you have